laszlourszuly/atlantis/README.md

     }
 ```

-There is a complete sample implementation along the code which you can have a peek on.
+A more complete documentation can be found on the Wiki (see below).
+There is also a sample implementation along the code which you can have a peek on.

 Note that the example host, the `jsontest.com` service, is heavily used by many and it will most likely reach its maximum daily quota somewhere afternoon-ish.
-You can in such case, either try to run the sample app earlier on the day, or setup your own test server (instructions can be found on [http://www.jsontest.com/](http://www.jsontest.com/)).
+You can in such case, either try to run the sample app earlier on the day, or set up your own test server (instructions can be found on [http://www.jsontest.com/](http://www.jsontest.com/)).

 ### More
 The [Wiki](https://github.com/echsylon/atlantis/wiki) contains more details and information.